sadanandpai/git-guide/README.md

 <br>

-### 1. I want to clone a project and start going through the code
+### 1. I want to clone a project and start going through the code.

 - Get the repo URL/link
 - Open your terminal